 Using the -m state allows you to perform state inspection and matching on the incoming packets, which is one of the key features of a stateful packet-filtering in iptables.

-The ESTABLISHED state indicates an existing connection that is in the process of transferring data.
+The ESTABLISHED means an existing connection that is in the process of transferring data.

-The RELATED state indicates a connection that is used to facilitate another connection.
+The RELATED means a connection that is used to facilitate another connection.